EndPointCorp/end-point-blog/2021/01/29/intro-to-typescript.html.md

 ## Union Types

 Sometimes you want to say that "this thing is of this type...
 OR that type."
-Enter "union types".
+Enter "union types":

 ```typescript
 type boolOrString = boolean | string;